-Our schools are wheelchair accessible from certain points (an old building which has been adapted) and we have disabled toilet facilities and a wet-room shower facility.
+Our school is wheelchair accessible and we have disabled toilet facilities and a wet-room shower facility.
 We have an accessibility plan which is reviewed regularly.

 If appropriate we would access further support and advice from outside agencies through the TAF process and access additional funding from the Local Authority if a child's needs exceed the funding available in our delegated budget.